anablock/Prompt-Engineering/LangChain_Docs.md

 ## Embedding Path (or Indexing)

-1. Document loaders
-* Document loaders - extract text from the source documents
+1. Document loaders - extract text from the source documents

-2. Text splitters
-* Text splitters - split long pieces of text into chunks
+2. Text splitters - split long pieces of text into chunks

-3. Embedding models
-* Embedding models - convert text to numbers, such that similar meaning texts are closer in numbers to each other
+3. Embedding models - convert text to numbers, such that similar meaning texts are closer in numbers to each other

-4. Vector stores
-* Vector stores - numbers are stored in a database called Vector Database
+4. Vector stores - numbers are stored in a database called Vector Database

 ## Retrieval Process